Integrating Empirical Biography with Theoretical Framework Development

 5.1 Common Structural Characteristics of the Three Subjects

-Analysis of Franklin, Buffett, and Bogle confirmed the following common structure:
+Analysis of Franklin, Buffett, and Bogle reveals the following pattern:

-Despite surface differences, the three subjects' Self-OS possess the following isomorphic structure:
+Hypothesis: Despite surface differences, the three subjects' documented practices may share an isomorphic structure:

 5.2 Integration Mechanism of Tedium and Play

-Previously understood as oppositional, "tedium" and "play" prove to have complementary relationships within the context of Self-OS Engineering.
+Previously understood as oppositional, "tedium" and "play" may have complementary relationships within the context of Self-OS Engineering.

-Analysis reveals that sustained excellence emerges through the following mechanisms:
+The theoretical framework suggests that sustained excellence may emerge through the following mechanisms:

 - Structural avoidance of emotional fluctuations: Prevention of emotional judgment errors through systematized decisions